rocket-pool/RPIPs/RPIPs/RPIP-42.md

   - If `i > base_bond_array.length`: the Node Operator share before `debt` is `reduced_bond`.
   - If `i ≤ base_bond_array.length` and `i > 1`: the Node Operator share before `debt` is the amount of ETH that would bring the user's total bond down to `base_bond_array[i-2]`.
   - If `i==1`: the Node Operator share before `debt` is the amount of ETH that would bring the user's total bond down to 0 ETH.
-- Bulk validator creation/removal functions SHALL behave the same as multiple individual transactions.
+- Bulk validator creation/removal functions MAY be provided.
+If they are, they SHALL behave the same as multiple individual transactions.
 - If an NO has more total bonded ETH in their megapool than would be necessary based on the current settings (eg, `reduced_bond` is reduced), it SHALL be possible to reduce their bonded ETH and receive ETH `credit` for it
 - `credit` MUST be usable to create validators in a megapool
-- `credit` MUST be usable to mint rETH to the NO's primary withdrawal address
+- `credit` MAY be usable to mint rETH to the NO's primary withdrawal address
 - The initial settings SHALL be:
   - `base_bond_array`: [4, 8]
   - `reduced_bond`: 4 ETH